Ann Li

 • Scale: total projection area, projected content, human scale

-• Placement: changes in visible content, relative position, and aspect ratios depending on total projection area
+• Placement: changes in visible content, relative position, angles, and aspect ratios depending on total projection area

 • Fidelity: (de)prioritizing certain details when viewed at different distances